 - Visit our Outlook Troubleshooting section for more fixes and easy-to-follow guides.

-Error 421 cannot connect to SMTP server in Outlook [EXPERT FIX]
+The server responded: 421 cannot connect to SMTP server error is basically associated with Microsoft Outlook accounts.

 Read about our solutions in detail below.

-- Reconfigure SMTP settings
+Reconfigure SMTP settings

-- Launch MS Outlook.
+- Launch MS Outlook

-- Locate “Outgoing mail server (SMTP)” and enter the address (as provided by your web host).
+- Locate “Outgoing mail server (SMTP)” and enter the address (as provided by your web host)